zrwaite/se101-spaceship/README.md

         type ThrusterName = 'main' | 'bow' | 'clockwise' | 'counterClockwise'
         ```
     -   Energy cost: 0, but you will lose energy over time based on the power of the thrusters.

+<h3 id='7.6'>7.6: Using TypeScript</h3>

+-   TypeScript must be compiled to JavaScript before it can be used.
+-   To compile your TypeScript code into the JavaScript folder, run `npm run compile` in the terminal.
+-   To save time, run `npm run dev` in the terminal.
+This will compile your code anytime you save a TypeScript file.